-Once one has created their Spotlight Exclusive account, they will need to put in work to make it work.
+Once one has created their Spotlit Exclusive account, they will need to put in work to make it work.
 Creating unique content is key to success on Spotlight.

-Users promote their Spotlight via social media platforms such as Twitter Instagram, and Facebook or on Reddit, Tiktok, or their official websites and blogs.
+Users promote their Spotlit via social media platforms such as Twitter Instagram, and Facebook or on Reddit, Tiktok, or their official websites and blogs.

 Creators can also collaborate with other creators and swap shout outs.
 Creators are able to team up with like-minded creators that have audiences with similar interests to your followers.
 They can swap shout outs and content or, even better, shoot content jointly.

 Spotlit also allows users to tag other creators in posts just like any other social media platform, meaning creators can shout each other out and collaborate with ease.

 On Spotlight, creators can Go Live and interact with their fans in real-time for free or at a fee.
 Creators can also Co-Stream with other creators and just increase the fan for their biggest fans who are allowed to tip or pay during the live stream.

 According to the team, in the past, many artists have enjoyed a relationship with Brands, Sponsors or Fans who paid the artists either on a commission basis or with a stipend to create their works.
 Spotlight is attempting to create a modern version of this relationship.